 Daniela was raised in the Santa Ynez Valley on a ranch surrounded by animals.
 She has cared for animals of her own, as well as animals in her high school through the FFA program.
 She has also worked at an animal shelter in Buellton where she still continues to volunteer.
 On her spare time she loves to spend time with her husband and her dog Betsy.
 Her current goal is to finish the veterinary technician program at Allan Hancock College to work towards her RVT license.

 Ashley moved to Lompoc from Boston in 2016 and has spent many years volunteering and working in the animal world.
 She is currently finishing up her Bachelor's in Business Management at Arizona State University.
 She recently adopted a dog named Rain, whom she adores.
 On her time off she enjoys taking her fur baby to the local dog parks and beaches.

 Having worked in the veterinary field since 2007, Kristina has shifted in various aspects from kennel to reception and technician.
 Hailing from the city life of San Bernardino, she came to Santa Barbara for schooling.
-She has lived in Lompoc for over 7 years with her fiancé, their border collie, Albus, and two cats, Nina and Donovan.
+She has lived in Lompoc for over 7 years with her fiancé, their border collie, Albus, and three cats, Nina, Donovan and Mayuri.